Review: Quantum Metrology and Sensing with Many-Body Systems: Elements of Parameter Estimation

-where $I(\theta)$ is the QFI for $\rho(\theta)$ with respect to the parameter $\theta$.
-One can note that this bound reduces to the biased version of the Bayesian Quantum Cram\'{e}r-Rao bound bound for a uniform prior.
+where $I_Q(\theta)$ is the QFI for $\rho(\theta)$ with respect to the parameter $\theta$.
+One can note that this bound reduces to the biased version of the Bayesian Quantum Cram\'{e}r-Rao bound for a uniform prior.
 Secondly, and of significant relevance to many-body sensing, the QFI is not fully expressible in terms of experimentally easily accessible one and two-point correlation functions\citep{gabbrielli2018multipartite}.
 This was addressed recently in Ref.~\citep{lepori2021improving}, where an alternative functional dependent only on one and two-point correlators was proposed.
+More economic sensing with fewer copies was studied in Ref.~\cite{zhang2024inferring}.